urbit/urbit.org-reloaded/content/using/operations/using-your-ship.md

 ./urbit your-urbit
 ```

+### Hardware requirements

+Urbit can run on any x86 computer, ideally with at least 2GB of RAM.

+Urbit maintains a persistent log of the history of your ship.
+Eventually this log will be automatically trimmed when necessary, but for now it only increases in size.
+An actively used planet will consume 5-50 GB of storage space per year of operation.

 ### Console

 Your Urbit terminal is separated into two parts: the prompt (the bottom line) and the record (everything above that).
 The record is shared; all the output from all the apps in your command set appears in it.
 The prompt is multiplexed.